JonahEikenhorst/JonahEikenhorst/README.md

 I am a Computer Science student from the Netherlands 👨‍🎓 Avans University

-- Currently working on Data Science & Big Data projects 📚
+- Currently working on Networking & Security projects 📚
 - Typescript 💙
 - Svelte 🧡